amrutha-thalappan/UserManagement/readme.md

 ### Access Javadoc

 * After cloning the project, a [javadoc](https://github.com/amrutha-thalappan/UserManagement/tree/master/javadoc) folder can be seen inside UserMangement
-* Open 'index.html' file inside the javadoc folder to see the javadoc documentation for classes, interfaces and methods
+* Open 'index.html' file in browser from javadoc folder to see the javadoc documentation for classes, interfaces and methods

 <div id="Maven_Install"></div>